Place du Luxembourg

-The square is mostly located in the City of Brussels with a small part in the municipality of Ixelles, between the Rue d'Arlon/Aarlenstraat and the Rue du Luxembourg/Luxemburgstraat.
-In its centre stands statue of John Cockerill.
-It is also flanked by the European Parliament, as well as some of the main European Institutions in the city.
-It is served by Brussels-Luxembourg railway station.
+The square is mostly located in the municipality of Ixelles, with a small part in the City of Brussels, between the Rue d'Arlon/Aarlenstraat and the Rue du Luxembourg/Luxemburgstraat.
+In its centre stands the Monument to John Cockerill.
+It is also flanked by the European Parliament, as well as some of the main European institutions in the city.
+This area is served by Brussels-Luxembourg railway station, as well as by the metro stations Schuman (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).

 History

 Early history

 The Place du Luxembourg/Luxemburgplein was a central feature of the Leopold Quarter, a neighbourhood developed in the first few decades after the Belgian Revolution, and the most prestigious residential area in the capital for the bulk of the 19th century.
 The district had been designed in 1838 by the architect Tilman-Francois Suys, but the original design did not include provisions for a train station.

 When the new Leopold Quarter railway station was built in 1854–55, the architect Antoine Trappeniers was commissioned to draw up plans for a large public square leading to the station.
 The Rue de Luxembourg/Luxemburgstraat was then in an embryonic state, and the square was created as its end point.
 The square was designed in a neoclassical style and to be as symmetrical as possible.
 Construction was carried out primarily between 1855 and 1861.
-The square was popular among merchants, as well as restaurant and café owners, due to its proximity to the station.
-One house on the corner of the Rue d'Arlon/Aarlenstraat was, at one time, the home of Auguste Beernaert, Prime Minister from 1884 to 1894.
+Due to its proximity to the station, the square was popular among merchants, as well as restaurant and café owners.
+One house on the corner of the Rue d'Arlon/Aarlenstraat was, at one time, the home of Auguste Beernaert, prime minister from 1884 to 1894.

 During the 19th century, the station was divided into sections to differentiate the three different classes of travel.
-The station was extended in 1899 and 1921 with single storey pavilions, which were then amalgamated in 1934, when the facade was standardised.
+The station was extended in 1899 and 1921 with single storey pavilions, which were then amalgamated in 1934, when the façade was standardised.